Convergence and Rates for Hamilton-Jacobi Equations with Kirchoff Junction Conditions: The Cauchy Problem: Vanishing Viscosity Limit

+Since neither Case 1 nor Case 2 hold, there is a $j \in \{1,2,\dots,K\}$ such that the supremum of $f_{b}$ is approximated by points in $(I_{j} \setminus [-\delta,0]) \times (T_{\theta},T + 1]$.
 As in Case 2, we use the equations solved by $u^{\epsilon,\theta}$ and $u_{\theta}$.
 However, it is no longer necessary to freeze the time.
 We use a familiar variable-doubling argument to obtain estimates on $b$.
 There is nonetheless a slight technicality since we wish to prevent the maximum of the test function from occurring at the junction.
 To avoid this possibility, we introduce a penalization.